AttackIQ/pySigma-backend-kusto/README.md

 Along with field mappings and error handling, the `microsoft_365_defender_pipeline` contains the following custom `ProcessingPipeline` classes to help ensure correct fields and values and are automatically applied as part of the pipeline in the backend:

+* `ParentImageValueTransformation`: (New in v0.2.0) Custom ValueTransformation extract the parent process name from the Sysmon ParentImage field.
+Unfortunately, none of the table schemas have InitiatingProcessParentFolderPath like they do InitiatingProcessFolderPath.
+Due to this, we cannot directly map the Sysmon `ParentImage` field to a table field.
+  However, InitiatingProcessParentFileName is an available field in nearly all tables, so we will extract the process name and use that instead.

+  Use this transformation BEFORE mapping ParentImage to InitiatingProcessFileName

 * `SplitDomainUserTransformation`: Custom DetectionItemTransformation transformation to split a User field into separate domain and user fields,